 The information provided in this post is coming from a chinchilla owner who has raised their chinchilla for the past 5 years and built the Planet Chinchilla community to share that information with all of you.

-Preventing Heat Stroke and Heat Exhaustion with Chinchillas
+Preventing Heat Stroke In Chinchillas

 Here is why.

-Chinchillas are simply not a fan of traveling, and if the temperatures are not right for the occasion, this could easily lead to heat exhaustion and heat stroke before you ever can get your chinchilla home.
+Chinchillas are simply not a fan of traveling, and if the temperatures are not right for the occasion, this could easily lead to heat exhaustion and heat stroke before you ever even get your chinchilla home.

 Now, let’s assume you follow this advice, and it’s time to take your chinchilla into your forever home.